Small Business Bankruptcy

 But at the same time, statistics show that 95% of small businesses fail within 5 years; often taking the owners' savings with them, causing a cycle of failure that can blight an entire city, county, state or region.
 Look at the downward spiral of the past 6 years that has left many without a paycheck.
 Even efforts by Congress and the President to jump-start the economy have been a bust.
 What are the newly unemployed doing about it?
 Some are starting businesses.
 Some are finding employment at lower pay or in a different field.
 Many others must seriously consider bankruptcy for the first time.

 Since business and personal bankruptcy go hand in hand, it is crucial to understand why small businesses fail, and how to cope when they do.
 According to the report Financial Difficulties of Small Business and Reasons for Their Failure (SBA 1998), the main reasons that small businesses fail can be lumped into 3 major categories:

 Do you know whether your business is vulnerable?
 Download our free report "Doing Business in the New Economy" - an easy to read 3-page guide to the warning signs that precede trouble in a small business.
-And just for downloading the guide you're entitled to a free telephone consultation with an Attorney.
+And just for downloading the guide you're entitled to a consultation with an Attorney.

 Thank you for your time.
 We wish you success in your business!

 Please fill the form below to download your copy of "Doing Business in the New Economy"